 - Eliminate the causes of the problem and the factors contributing to it

 - Prevent the problem from recurring

-When to use 8D Problem Solving
+When Should the 8D Problem Solving be Used?

 8D problem solving provides a systematic process to find and solve problems.
-Therefore, if the problem requires choosing between alternative solutions, 8D acknowledges that other tools may help solve the problem better than the 8D process.
+Therefore, if the situation requires choosing between alternative solutions, 8D acknowledges that other tools may help solve the problem better than the 8D process.

-- Is this a new problem or has it happened before?
+- Is this a new problem, or has it happened before?

 - Is this a recurring problem?

 - What is the history of this issue?

 - What was the method used to solve the problem before?